falahati/NvAPIWrapper/README.md

 NvAPIWrapper is a .Net wrapper for NVIDIA public API, capable of managing all aspects of a display setup using NVIDIA GPUs.

 This project is licensed under LGPL and therefore can be used in closed source or commercial projects.
-However any commit or change to the main code must be public and there should be a read me file along with the DLL clearigying this as part of your project.
+However any commit or change to the main code must be public and there should be a read me file along with the DLL clarifying this as part of your project.
 [Read more about LGPL](https://github.com/falahati/NvAPIWrapper/blob/master/LICENSE).

 ## WHERE TO DOWNLOAD
 [![](https://img.shields.io/nuget/dt/NvAPIWrapper.Net.svg?style=flat-square)](https://www.nuget.org/packages/NvAPIWrapper.Net)